#85 Jason Wadzinski

 1924 Indian Big Chief

 Riding “Jess”, my 1947 Chief got me hooked on vintage motorcycles.
-Even though Jess caught on fire at a stop light within the 1st year of riding vintage bikes, and the tip of my nose and right arm got burned a little (it’s amazing how fast you can get off a bike when it’s on fire), I couldn’t wait to get her back on the road.
+Even though Jess caught on fire at a stop light and the tip of my nose and right arm got burned (it’s amazing how fast you can get off a bike when it’s on fire), I couldn’t wait to get her back on the road.